-This course is a continuation of the Intermediate Accounting series and builds upon the principles learned in ACC 321 -Intermediate Accounting II.
+This course is a continuation of the Intermediate A nting series and builds upon the principles learned in A 321 - Intermediate Accounting II.
 Students will learn how to account for Income taxes, Pensions and Post-retirement Benefits; Dilutive Securities and Earnings per share; Investments; Leases; Accounting Changes and Error Corrections; Financial Disclosures; Statement of Cash Flows; and Financial Statement Analysis.
 Upon the successful course completion, students will be able to evaluate investment opportunities, identify the differences between financial accounting and accounting for income taxes, compare operating and capital leases, prepare a Statement of Cash flows and perform a detailed financial statement and analysis.
-Prerequisite: ACC321 systems, planning and budgeting, variance analysis, Net Present Value analysis and nonfinancial measures of performance.
-Upon successful course completion, students will be able to evaluate the profitability of a product line, evaluate capital investment decisions, and create a balanced scorecard to determine a firm's overall performance towards organizational goals.